 Senior Vice President of Policy & Advocacy

 Brent Adams is an experienced financial and social justice advocate with background in the nonprofit, public, and private sectors.
-In 2015 he joined Woodstock Institute.
+He joined Woodstock Institute in 2016.
 As Senior Vice President of Policy and Communication, Brent leads Woodstock’s policy advocacy and government relations work at the local, state, and national levels.
-He collaborates with the Research Director in setting the organization’s research agenda and develops and disseminates the policy positions.
-Brent leads state and national coalition work, builds relationships with colleague organizations, and assists with fundraising.

 Brent received his B.S. and M.A. in Rhetoric from Northwestern University and his J.D. from New York University School of Law.